isamplesorg/vocabularyTemplate/docs/earthenv_material_extension_rock_sediment.md

 such as microscopic planar deformation features within grains or shatter cones, interpreted to be the result of extraterrestrial bolide impact.
 Includes breccias and melt rocks.
+- Material that contains features indicative of shock metamorphism, such as microscopic planar deformation features within grains or shatter cones, interpreted to be the result of extraterrestrial bolide impact.
+Includes breccias and melt rocks.

 - **Source:**
 Stöffler and Grieve 2007; Jackson 1997